castorini/pygaggle/docs/experiments-monot5-tpu.md

 Using a TPU v3-8, it takes approximately 5 hours and 35 hours to rerank with monoT5-base and monoT5-3B respectively.

-Note that we strongly encourage you to run any of the long processes in `screen` to make sure they doesn't get interrupted.
+Note that we strongly encourage you to run any of the long processes in `screen` to make sure they don't get interrupted.

 ## Evaluate reranked results
 After reranking is done, let's copy the results from GS to our working directory, where we concatenate all the score files back into one file.